Addressing The Recruitment And Attrition Challenges In The U.S. Army

 The central thesis of this paper is that the U.S. Army should establish an aggressive recruiting and

-why young people choose not to join the U.S. Army and why Soldiers attrit from the Army within or after
+young people choose not to join the U.S. Army and why Soldiers attrit from the Army within or after their

 - RQ1: What are the reasons that young people cite for not joining the U.S. Army?